 Kanga Camp is in one of the most remote sections of the pristine Mana Pools area, a World Heritage Site not far from Chitake Springs.
 This vast, untouched wilderness is a veritable eden, offering excellent and varied safari experiences.
 Closed mid-December until 1 April each year.

 Deep in the wilds of the magical Mana Pools lies Nyamatusi Camp, the latest in the African Bush Camps collection.
 Set in one of the wildest and most remote parts of Africa, on the banks of one of the oldest rivers in the world, Nyamatusi welcomes guests to experience an authentic safari in ancient, untouched Africa.
-Open April to November each year, Nyamatusi offers game drives, guided walks, birding, canoeing and catch & release fishing.
+Open from April to the first week of January each year, Nyamatusi offers game drives, guided walks, birding, canoeing, and catch and release fishing.

 You may also want to look at